apocalyptech/bl3hotfixmodding/README.md

     # If on Windows, you might have an absolute path like:
     C:\Mods\another_mod.txt

+    # You can also include other files, if you want:
+    !include other_modlist.txt

+    # ... and use absolute paths there, too.
+    !include C:\Mods\more_modlists.txt

 As you can see, lines can be commented using a hash (`#`) sign, and blank lines are ignored.
 Each other non-commented line should be a name of a mod that you want to load.
 If the mod